-Believe you can
+Believe you can & you’re halfway there!

-Why can’t this one be the one?
+Why can’t this one be THE ONE?

 If you think you can’t do it for a long time, set a time limit.
-Follow your new habit for 30 days.
+Follow your new habit just for 30 days.
 They’re not that many, right?

 Still, 30 days are enough to form a new habit.
 So start with these and see how it goes at the end of the month.
 Then you’ll see how you’ll go from there.
-But for the first month, think only these 30 days.
-If you want to, you can even get a calendar and mark the 30th day, so you can see it getting closer.

 Patience is a virtue that only few have.
-Good for them.

 The rest of us have a tendency to want everything here and now.
 But for some things, it’s worth to wait for.
 Waiting makes the reward sweeter, doesn’t it?

-20. Don’t Procrastinate
+21. Don’t Procrastinate

 Start now!
-Don’t try to delay saying (ahem… lying) to yourself one of these beautiful excuses:
+Don’t try to delay saying – ahem… lying – to yourself one of these beautiful excuses:

-- I don’t have the time now.
+I don’t have time now.

-- I’m too stressed now.
+I’m too stressed this month.

-And my favourite…
+Or my all-time favourite…